sayolove/ngu-guide/src/content/docs/en/chapters/chapter-4.md

 - Advanced Training Temp Level Banks 3
 - Ooh, Another Digger Slot!

+## Items to Keep
+Note: This is NOT an exhaustive list of good items or the only items to keep.
+These are just items obtainable in this chapter that may come in handy in future chapters.
+Most E/M items are not included in this list, use GO to keep track of items that fit in your loadouts.
+Generally, any item with a unique special bonus (AT / wandoos / respawn / cooldown / NGUs) is likely worth keeping.
+- Keep Forever:
+    - Apple (ygg yield, seed gain)
+    - Triple Flubber (respawn)
+    - Candy Corn Necklace (seed gain)
+    - Green Heart (respawn, drop chance, beard speed)
+- Keep Temporarily:
+    - Stealthiest (NGUs) - useful until late Chapter 5
+    - Bald Egg (wandoos) - useful until late Chapter 5
+    - Voodoo Doll (beard speed) - useful until late Chapter 6
+    - Lemmiwinks - keep it until Sadistic

 ## Adventure Zones
 Starting from Titan 6, Titans will have 4 versions: Easy (v1), Normal (v2), Hard (v3), Brutal (v4).
 This chapter mostly consists of beating T6 versions: v1 → v2 → CBlock 2 → v3 → v4 → Choco.
 Expect to spend at least a week between each version of T6, you should be settling into a regular rhythm of 24 hour rebirths focusing NGUs, Yggdrasil, and Beard growth.